WaqasSaleem97/CC_F25/Lab_Tasks/Lab_1/install-ubuntu-server.md

 You’ll need to consider the following before starting the installation:

--   Ensure you have at least 2GB of free storage space.
+-   Ensure you have at least 20GB of free storage space.
--   Have access to either a DVD or a USB flash drive containing the version of Ubuntu Server you want to install.
 -   If you’re going to install Ubuntu Server alongside data you wish to keep, ensure you have a recent backup.

 See the [server guide pages](https://help.ubuntu.com/lts/serverguide/preparing-to-install.html#system-requirements) for more specific details on hardware requirements.
 We also have [several tutorials](https://ubuntu.com/tutorials?topic=server) that explain how to create an Ubuntu DVD or USB flash drive.